 Commonwealth v.
 Feigenbaum (1989):

-The court ruled that political protestors who block a passage are NOT considered to be creating a “hazardous or physically offensive” condition—one of the sub-elements of the first element of the crime of disorderly conduct.
+The court ruled that political protestors who block a passage are NOT creating a “hazardous or physically offensive” condition—one of the sub-elements of the first element of the crime of disorderly conduct.

 Commonwealth v.
 Bosk (1990):

-The court ruled that a motorist defendant who stood in a traffic lane, forcing vehicles to pass around him, while debating with a police offer and refusing to return to his car COULD be charged with disorderly conduct.
+The court ruled that a motorist defendant who stood in a traffic lane, forcing vehicles to pass around him, while debating with a police offer and refusing to return to his car conducts himself disorderly.

 Commonwealth v.
 Lopiano (2004):

-The court ruled that flailing arms and shouting at the police are NOT considered to be “violent or tumultuous behavior”—one of the sub-elements of the first element of the crime of disorderly conduct.
+The court ruled that flailing arms and shouting at the police are NOT “violent or tumultuous behavior”—one of the sub-elements of the first element of the crime of disorderly conduct.